Android Development

 )

-Here the chosen field types and names for "employees" table corresponds to:
+Here, the chosen field types and names for the "employees" table correspond to:

 • id: Auto-incremented primary key of type Long.